gadirom/ContainerGeometry/README.md

 # ContainerGeometry

-This may be helpful for you if there is a need to get geometry information for multiple SwiftUI views, e.g. if you want to track views in a grid or in other containers.
+This package may be helpful for you if you need to get geometry information for multiple SwiftUI views, e.g. if you want to track views in a grid or in other containers.

 ## Usage